vincenttrosky/vincenttrosky.github.io/content/authors/admin/_index.md

 ## About Me

 I am a mechanical and robotics engineer with a passion for developing complete robotic systems that solve real-world problems.
-I recently gradauted from the Illinois Institute of Technology with a Master's degree in Autonomous Systems and Robotics.
+I recently gradauted from Illinois Institute of Technology with a Master's degree in Autonomous Systems and Robotics.
 I have strong backgrounds in mechanical design, mechatronics, manufacturing, and most recently, robotics software and controls engineering.

 I am currently working to design and control a mini bipedal limit-cycle walker in the Nonsmooth Robotics Lab at Illinois Tech.